-- Must be a resident of Grand Island.
+- The second secon

 - Proof of the specific lot and lot size to prove that the lot is in the City limits.

 - Whether or not the lot is the primary residence of the applicant.

 - Location of the proposed hives on the lot.

 - Two forms of contact for the applicant.

 - Proof of education

-- Enclosure is 6 feet high with a sign posted on the outside of the enclosure.
+- The Enclosure is 6 feet high with a sign posted on the outside of the enclosure.

-- Year round water source for the bees.
+- Tear round water source for the bees.

-- Any other information as deemed necessary by the Health Department.
+- The Any other information as deemed necessary by the Health Department.